An Actor-Critic Contextual Bandit Algorithm for Personalized Mobile Health Interventions: Learning JITAIs as a Contextual Bandit Problem

 A \emph{(stochastic) policy} is a mapping from the context space to (a probability distribution over) the action space.
-In JITAIs, policies are used to specify (the probability of) an action given a context.
-In this article, we focus on a binary action space $\mathcal{A}=\{0,1\}$ and a class of parametrized stochastic policies in which $P(A=1|S=s)$ is parameterized as $\pi_{\theta}(s,1) =\frac{e^{g(s)^T\theta}}{1+ e^{g(s)^T\theta}}$.
-Here $g(s)$ is a $p$-dimensional vector that contains candidate variables that may be useful for decision making.
-Using the parametrized policy, the way each variable in $g(s)$ influences the choice of action is reflected by the sign and magnitude of the corresponding component in $\theta$.
-Confidence intervals for and hypothesis testing on the optimal $\theta$ can answer scientific questions about the usefulness of a particular contextual variable for decision making.
+Policies in JITAI are used to specify (the probability of) an action given a context.
+In this article, we focus on a binary action space $\mathcal{A}=\{0,1\}$ and a class of parametrized stochastic policies for which the probability of taking action 1 given context $S=s$ is parameterized as $\pi_{\theta}(A=1|S=s) =\frac{e^{g(s)^T\theta}}{1+ e^{g(s)^T\theta}}$.
+Here $g(s)$ is a $p$-dimensional policy feature vector that contains candidate variables (and their transformations) useful for decision making.
+A big advantage of using a class of parametrized policies is the transparency on how each variable in $g(s)$ influences the choice of action: the influences are reflected by the sign and magnitude of the corresponding components in $\theta$.
+Confidence intervals for and hypothesis testing on the optimal $\theta$ help answer scientific questions on the usefulness of a particular contextual variable for decision making.
 For example, suppose the scientist includes a GPS location based variable as a candidate variable in the policy, yet the confidence interval for the $\theta$ coefficient of this variable turns out to contain $0$.
 Then we might omit the sensing of this variable in future because continuously sensing GPS location on smartphones drains the battery.
 Similarly, self-reported measures on user's emotional states induce user burden.
 Therefore, if the confidence interval for the $\theta$ coefficients of these variables contains $0$ we may reduce user burden by omitting their collection.